patrickfrey/mewa/doc/ast.md

 | arg     | table    | List of sub nodes, either call structures or [non keyword lexem nodes](#lexem_node).                           |
 | line    | integer  | Number of the line in the source where the last lexem was detected.                                            |

+##### Note
+There is one additional field reserved in a callback node to store some data shared between passes in a multipass traversal.

 <a name="callback_description"/>